-Welcome to the Department of English and American Studies!
+Welcome to the Department of English Literature and American Studies!
 Here you will study literary texts both old and new as well as sharpen your understanding of the historical, cultural, and philosophical contexts that produce not only writers and texts, but also readers like yourself.
 Human beings, after all, are a story-producing and story-consuming species.
 Stories and other literary forms help shape our social, political and moral views; they tell us which ideals to emulate and which goals are worth pursuing, and thus may give direction and purpose to our lives.
 Some of these cultural myths, tales, and metaphors come down to us from the ancient world; others are more recent.
 In our department, you will become familiar with the classics of Shakespeare, Chaucer, and Milton, but also with the works of contemporary writers such as Salman Rushdie, Margaret Atwood, and Kazuo Ishiguro.

 Apart from enlarging your cultural vocabulary, a degree with us will enhance your linguistic competence.
 At our department, you will learn how to develop and express complex ideas in academic English.
 We believe that writing well and thinking well are interlinked skills, and our aim is to help you become better at both.
 To that effect, the department awards several grants and prizes for excellence in student writing and achievement on both the BA and MA level, including a prize for original poetry.